Technical Guide

 Environment

-Windows Server and Windows client incidents where the operator expects to troubleshoot servicing, boot, remoting, login, application launch, or system-state failures before choosing a repair path.
+Windows Server and Windows client incidents where operators are troubleshooting servicing, boot, remote access, login, profile, application-launch, or system-state failures before choosing a state-changing repair path.

 Most Likely Causes